You have prepared everything with the greatest of care. There are a few details left to add – but by no means the least important!

 If the person you’re speaking with tells you that your application has not been accepted, stay calm and positive!
 Ask one or two questions to find out why your application didn't go through.
 For example: "If possible, I’d like to know what wasn’t suitable so I can improve my future applications.
 What advice can you give me?
 Thank you very much for your time."

-Out of 100 applications submitted, perhaps only 20 or 30 generate phone interviews and 10 of them lead to interviews in person.
-This is going to depend on several factors:
+Out of 100 applications submitted, only around 20 or 30 generate phone interviews, and maybe 10 of them lead to interviews in person.
+This is going to depend on several factors, including:

-the quality of your CV and cover letter
+the quality of your résumé and cover letter.

-the number of applications you’ve submitted; the more visible you are in every company, job boards, professional networks, the more chance you have of getting noticed!
+the number of applications you’ve submitted.
+The more visible you are in job boards, professional networks, etc., the more chance you have of getting noticed!

-It's important to keep your application tracking file up-to-date.
-That way, when a recruiter gets back to you, you’ll have all the information to hand – even a month after you sent in your application!
+It's important to keep your application tracking file up to date.
+That way, when a recruiter gets back to you, you’ll have all the information on hand – even a month after you sent in your application!

-You’ve invested a great deal of time and energy into preparing your CV and cover letter.
+You’ve invested a great deal of time and energy into preparing your résumé and cover letter.
 Be equally vigilant right down to the last detail!